 Women’s Personal Hygiene 101

 As a woman, it is important to take the time to take charge of your personal hygiene.
 A woman’s personal hygiene is a bit different compared to your regular hygiene routine because your intimate area is delicate and prone to infections.
-The vagina has an acidic pH, so you need to develop proper intimate habits to avoid upsetting the pH balance and keep good bacteria healthy and bad bacteria out of your lady parts.
-From wearing breathable underwear to proper cleaning and a well-balanced diet, there are a few basic rules you should follow in order to keep your private parts infection-free.
+The vagina has an acidic pH.
+So you need to develop proper intimate habits to avoid upsetting the pH balance.
+Plus, it is important to keep good bacteria healthy and bad bacteria out of your lady parts.
+From wearing breathable underwear, proper cleaning, and a well-balanced diet, there are a few basic rules you should follow in order to keep your private parts infection-free.

 Disclosure: This post is for informational purposes only.
 Please contact your primary care dr or OB/GYN for additional help.